BerthCare/BerthCare/berthcare-backend/README.md

 - Tokens: access token TTL default 24h (`JWT_ACCESS_TTL`), refresh token TTL default 30d (`JWT_REFRESH_TTL`); issuer/audience default to `berthcare-backend`/`berthcare-mobile`.
 - Secrets: set `JWT_SECRET` per environment; never log or return secrets, password hashes, or raw refresh tokens.
-- Device ID: `/api/auth/login` requires a valid UUID `deviceId`; refresh tokens are scoped to `(userId, deviceId)` and are rotated/revoked per device.
+- Device ID: refresh tokens are scoped to `(userId, deviceId)` and are rotated/revoked per device.
 - Revocation: `refreshTokenRepository` supports per-device revocation (`revokeByDevice`) and full-user revocation (`revokeAllForUser`), used for password resets/account disable.
+- Endpoints:
+  - `POST /api/auth/login` – issues access/refresh tokens.
+    - Requires a valid UUID `deviceId` in the request body.
+    - Returns `400 Bad Request` with message `"Invalid deviceId"` if `deviceId` is missing or not a valid UUID.
-- Endpoints: `POST /api/auth/login` issues access/refresh; `POST /api/auth/refresh` validates signature/iss/aud/exp, enforces device match, and updates lastUsed/rotation.
+  - `POST /api/auth/refresh` – validates signature/iss/aud/exp, enforces device match, rotates token, and updates `lastUsed`.
+    - Requires a valid UUID `deviceId` in the request body.
+    - Returns `400 Bad Request` with message `"Invalid deviceId"` if `deviceId` is missing or not a valid UUID.
+    - Returns `403 Forbidden` with error code `DEVICE_MISMATCH` if the supplied `deviceId` does not match the device bound to the refresh token (e.g., device re-registration or token replay attempt).
+    - Returns `401 Unauthorized` if the refresh token is expired, revoked, or invalid.
+- Client error handling: on `401` responses, clients should clear stored tokens and redirect to login; on `403 DEVICE_MISMATCH`, prompt the user to re-authenticate on this device.

+### JWT_SECRET rotation

+Changing `JWT_SECRET` immediately invalidates all existing access and refresh tokens—users must re-authenticate.
+Plan rotations carefully:

+1. **Schedule maintenance window** – coordinate with stakeholders; notify users of expected session expiration.
+2. **Test in staging first** – deploy the new secret to staging, verify token issuance/validation, and confirm old tokens fail gracefully (401).
+3. **Backup current secret** – store the old value in your secrets manager history in case rollback is needed.
+4. **Deploy to production** – update `JWT_SECRET` in your secrets store (e.g., AWS Secrets Manager, Parameter Store), then restart/redeploy ECS tasks so they pick up the new value.
+5. **Verify** – confirm `/health` is healthy, new logins succeed, and old tokens return 401.
+6. **Communicate** – if not using a maintenance window, push in-app or email notification so users know to log in again.

+**Operational notes:**
+- Roll out to all backend instances simultaneously; mixed secrets cause intermittent auth failures.
+- If using blue/green or rolling deployments, ensure the new secret is available before any instance restarts.
+- Monitor 401 rates post-rotation; a spike is expected but should stabilize as users re-authenticate.

 ### Prisma workflow